 By the way, to help you pack lighter, ships offer laundry services for a fee, and some have self-service laundrettes with coin-operated machines.

 It’s wise to pack a first aid kit, an insulated travel bottle or mug, a few energy bars, an emergency rain poncho (or small travel umbrella), and insect repellent if you are venturing into bug country.
 Small and large ziplock bags are handy for toting snacks, a wet bathing suit or keeping small loose items together.
 Use travel-sized containers for toiletries, and I never bring shampoo, conditioner or lotion - I just use what’s on the ship.
 And if getting to your ship includes a flight, don’t forget the travel pillow, eye shade, ear plugs, and headphones for your mobile devices (and their chargers!).
 New ships have USB plugs in the staterooms but most still have the standard plugs.
-Bring a day pack or a tote bag to put your belongings into while moving around the ship, or going ashore.
+Bring a multi-voltage adapter if traveling outside of North America.
+A day pack or a tote bag is handy to put your belongings into while moving around the ship, or going ashore.

 Lastly, there is one last essential item you need to pack before you leave for your trip, you can read all about it here.